brandonsherette/angular-inline-toggle-menu/README.md

         iconClass: 'fa fa-edit' // the css class for the icon },
       {
-        url: '#/delete/fa', // the url for the 2nd toggle menu item
+        url: '#', // the url for the 2nd toggle menu item
         buttonClass: 'btn-danger', // the button css class
-        iconClass: 'fa fa-close' // css class for the icon }
+        iconClass: 'fa fa-close', // css class for the icon
+        ngClick: 'vm.removeItem(id)' // (OPTIONAL since v0.0.3) the method to call on ng-click it will target the parent scope in this case vm
+      }
     ]
   },